BitcoinQnA/noKYConly1/_pages/home.md

 * Your banking information
 * Where you withdraw to

 A central party holding millions of people's sensitive and personal information creates a huge honey pot at risk of being stolen due to incompetent security practices at some of these companies.
-How would you feel if your name, address, photo and exactly how much Bitcoin you own was stolen from an exchange and being sold to the highest bigger on a darknet market?
+How would you feel if your name, address, photo and exactly how much Bitcoin you own was stolen from an exchange and being sold to the highest bidder on a darknet market?
 This sounds like scaremongering but data leaks happen all too often!

 ### Censorship